LLC vs. Sole Proprietorship: Which Structure is the best to select?

 What Is a Registered Agent?

-A registered agent is an individual or service authorized to receive legal and official documents on behalf of the LLC.
+The registered agent is a person or service that will be allowed to accept official and legal documents on behalf of the LLC.

 • Being at least 18 years old